chef/chef-web-docs/layouts/shortcodes/dsl_recipe_method_registry_get_values.md

     to use the appropriate key location based on your node’s architecture.
 Default value: `:machine`.

-This method will return `true` or `false`.
-(Any registry key values that are associated with this registry key are ignored.)
+This returns an array of registry key values.